dmrutherford/irl/README.md

 At the moment, `irl` uses `getopts` to parse commands.
 It took me a surprisingly long time to notice that this is *not* the same as using `getopt`.
 I'd prefer to use `getopt`, since it's a little more versatile, but I have never got it to play nice on OS X. Since I need `irl` to support both Linux and OS X, `getopts` it is.

+At some point I'll also try and get it set up to display page titles rather than URLs, using a parallel semi-parsed list.
+That could be fun.

 Copyright & Contact
 -------------------